jiridj/deliver-attacks/docs/attack-2/README.md

 A lot of valuable information has been leaked in the past by others.
 Attackers can easily get lists of email addresses - sometimes even with passwords - of accounts that were leaked elsewhere.
 Because our API returns errors messages that are too verbose and because there is no rate limiting on the `/auth/login` endpoint, attackers can easily match lists of email addresses with registered accounts.

-Here is a list of [1000 leaked email addresses](../../demos//attack-2/leaked.txt).
-With a bit of scripting - which I have done for you - you can easily try every email address and see what happens.
-The script sends the email address with password `password` to the API.
-Using the error message (`Wrong email address` or `Wrong password`) we can identify those email addresses that are registered with an account.

 ```bash
 curl -X POST http://<hostname>:<port>/auth/login -H "Content-Type: application/json" -d "{\"email\":\"doesnotexist@gmail.com\",\"password\":\"password123\"}"
 {"status":401,"message":"Wrong email address"}